-This multi-disciplinary seminar will examine mountaintop removal mining using several approaches.
+This multidisciplinary seminar will examine mountaintop removal mining using several approaches.
 These include the historical, to examine its development from its origins to the present; geographic, to determine how it changes not just the topology but also networks of traffic and demography; technological, to understand the various technologies this mining practice utilizes; ecological, to explore the broader environmental impact it has locally, regionally, and even more broadly; public health, to determine the impact this practice has on the health of people both near and far from the mining sites themselves; economic, to establish both the benefits and the long-term costs; and literary and artistic, to utilize the creative works that focus on mountaintop removal mining and its consequence.
-As a final project, students will produce an essay or multi-media project that will become the core of a website that will also include photographs by the instructor.
-During the first six weeks of the semester, an integral part of the course will be a two-hour movement workshop on Tuesday evenings led by Eiko Otake, who, with Johnston, has previously co-instructed a course on the history of the atomic bomb.
-One goal of the movement workshop is to demonstrate how much of our learning process is as much physical as it is mental; another is to integrate course themes through non-verbal learning.
+An integral part of the course will be movement workshops.
+One goal of the movement workshops is to demonstrate how much of our learning process is as much physical as it is mental; another is to integrate course themes through nonverbal learning.

 ||Gen Ed Area Dept:

 ||Fulfills a Major Requirement for: (SISP)(SISP-ScieDblMjr)